top of page

 ABOUT THE COMMUNITY

-The Forest and Terrace Heights communities commence at the corner of 98 Avenue and Fulton Ravine and follow the ravine north to the river, west to the riverbank (excluding the Riverside Golf Course), south to 98 Avenue, and east to Fulton Ravine.
+The Forest Height and Forest Terrace Heights communities commence at the corner of 98 Avenue and Fulton Ravine.
+They follow the ravine north to the river, west to the riverbank (excluding the Riverside Golf Course), south to 98 Avenue, and east to Fulton Ravine.
 Forest Heights follows the winding green curves of the North Saskatchewan River Valley.
-Four bridges provide access to North Edmonton, while area business is concentrated on the roads which bound the vicinity.
+Four bridges provide access to North Edmonton, while business is concentrated on the roads that bound the vicinity.

-According to the City of Edmonton's neighbourhood profile, the Forest Heights area was initially developed in 1911 by Windsor Realty, and it is assumed that the company's owner, James H. McKinley, an Edmonton alderman from 1909 to 1911, chose the neighbourhood name.
+According to the City of Edmonton's neighbourhood profile, the Forest Heights area was initially developed in 1911 by Windsor Realty, a company with a rich history in the area.
+It is assumed that the company's owner, James H. McKinley, an Edmonton alderman from 1909 to 1911, chose the neighbourhood name, adding a personal touch to its history.
 The neighbourhood officially became part of Edmonton in 1913 but remained in agricultural use until the 1940s.
-Housing demand increased significantly after the Second World War and most of Forest Heights was developed during the 1950s.
-Terrace Heights is located on land that was first surveyed in the 1880s.
-As the area’s fur trade was winding down, many people around Fort Edmonton began staking claims to land in the immediate vicinity, farming in the river lot fashion that was a staple of Métis culture.
+Housing demand increased significantly after World War II, and most of Forest Heights was developed during the 1950s.
+Terrace Heights, on the other hand, is located on land that was first surveyed in the 1880s, a testament to its long-standing presence in the region.

-The neighbourhood also encompasses land once held by Donald McLeod, a Hudson Bay Company employee turned sawmill operator and land speculator, who in 1883 established the first passenger and freight service on the wagon trail between Edmonton and Calgary.
-A plan of subdivision was first registered for the Terrace Heights area in 1912, but development was slow until the land was annexed in two steps by the City of Edmonton in 1954 and 1959, according to the city's neighbourhood profile
+The neighbourhood also encompasses land once held by Donald McLeod, a Hudson Bay Company employee turned sawmill operator and land speculator, who, in 1883, established the first passenger and freight service on the wagon trail between Edmonton and Calgary.
+A subdivision plan was first registered for the Terrace Heights area in 1912.
+Development was slow until the land was annexed in two steps by the City of Edmonton in 1954 and 1959.

 LEAGUE UPDATES

-To get the latest information on our community league, please subscribe to our news updates here.
+To get the latest information and updates, subscribe to our newsletter here.

-Alternatively, you can read updates about our league in the Southeast Voice.
+You can read updates about our league in the monthly Southeast Voice Newspaper.

 bottom of page